embergershared/ut-lab/README.md

 ### Prepare the environment

-- Download the starting project from here:
+To get started:

-- Unzip the project in a folder
+- Clone the repo locally: `git clone https://github.com/embergershared/ut-lab.git`

-- Open the solution in Visual Studio
+- Open the solution `/Start/UnitTestLab.sln` in Visual Studio

 - See the solution content: